On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Abstract

 \section{Abstract}

-$d$-dimensional efficient range-summability ($d$D-ERS) of a long list of random variables (RVs) is a fundamental algorithmic problem that has applications to two important families of database problems, namely, fast approximate wavelet tracking (FAWT) on data streams and approximately answering range-sum queries over a data cube.
-In this work, we propose a novel solution framework to $d$D-ERS for $d>1$ on RVs that have Gaussian or Poisson distribution.
-Our solutions are the first ones that compute any rectangular range-sum of the RVs in polylogarithmic time.
+$d$-dimensional (for $d>1$) efficient range-summability ($d$D-ERS) of random variables (RVs) is a fundamental algorithmic problem that has applications to two important families of database problems, namely, fast approximate wavelet tracking (FAWT) on data streams and approximately answering range-sum queries over a data cube.
+Whether there are efficient solutions to the $d$D-ERS problem, or to the latter database problem, have been two long-standing open problems.
+Both are solved in this work.
+Specifically, we propose a novel solution framework to $d$D-ERS on RVs that have Gaussian or Poisson distribution.
+Our $d$D-ERS solutions are the first ones that have polylogarithmic time complexities.
 Furthermore, we develop a novel $k$-wise independence theory that allows our $d$D-ERS solutions to have both high computational efficiencies and strong provable independence guarantees.
-Finally, we generalize existing DST-based solutions for 1D-ERS to 2D, and characterize a sufficient and likely necessary condition on the target distribution for this generalization to be feasible.
+Finally, we show that under a sufficient and likely necessary condition, certain existing solutions for 1D-ERS can be generalized to higher dimensions.